-The Engineer shall be given three weeks' notice in writing before such tests are to take place.

-The performance of each item of Plant shall be tested in accordance with the Specification, appropriate standard or regulations, and to the requirements of the Engineer.
+The Project Manager shall be given three weeks notice in writing before such tests are to take place.
+The performance of each item of Plant shall be tested in accordance with the Specification, appropriate standard or regulations, and to the requirements of the Project Manager.

 Pumpsets shall be witness tested in accordance with ISO 3555.
-Each pump shall be tested with its motor as an integral pumpset, and with similar starting equipment and electricity supply conditions to those pertaining in the permanent installation, unless otherwise directed by the Engineer.
+Each pump shall be tested with its motor as an integral pumpset, and with similar starting equipment and electricity supply conditions to those pertaining in the permanent installation, unless otherwise directed by the Project Manager.
+Additional tests shall be performed on borehole pumpsets to include the incorporation of any stage spacer pieces.
 Pumpsets shall be tested with suction conditions and water temperatures corresponding to those under which the pumpsets will operate on site.

-The works test results shall be evaluated and the guaranteed duty point verified in accordance with Clause 9.4 of ISO 3555.
+The works test results shall be evaluated and the guaranteed duty point verified in accordance with Clause 9.4 of ISO 9906.
 The following tolerance values shall be used:

+$$X^{QV} = \pm 0.04$$

-$X^{QV} = \pm 0.04$ $X^{H} = \pm 0.02$
+$X^{H} = \pm 0.02$

-The evaluated combined motor and pump efficiency shall be at least 0.975 of the guaranteed value stated
+The evaluated combined motor and pump efficiency shall be at least 0.975 of the guaranteed value stated Technical Proposals.

-Technical Proposals.